ddev/ddev/docs/content/users/install/ddev-installation.md

     * Installing or upgrading to the latest Docker Desktop for Windows with WSL2 enabled.
     * Installing DDEV inside your distro.

-    We'll walk through these in more detail.
+    We’ll walk through these in more detail.
 You may prefer other techniques of installation or may not need some steps, but this is the full recipe:

-    1. **Chocolatey:** We recommend using [Chocolatey](https://chocolatey.org/install) for installing required Windows apps like mkcert.
+    1. **Chocolatey:** We recommend using [Chocolatey](https://chocolatey.org/install) for installing required Windows apps like `mkcert`.
 In an administrative PowerShell, `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
     2. In an administrative PowerShell: `choco install -y mkcert`
     3. In an administrative PowerShell, run `mkcert -install` and answer the prompt allowing the installation of the Certificate Authority.
     4. In an administrative PowerShell, run the command `setx CAROOT "$(mkcert -CAROOT)"; If ($Env:WSLENV -notlike "*CAROOT/up:*") { setx WSLENV "CAROOT/up:$Env:WSLENV" }`.
 This will set WSL2 to use the Certificate Authority installed on the Windows side.
     5. In administrative PowerShell, run the command `wsl --install`.
 This will install WSL2 and Ubuntu for you.
 Reboot when this is done.
     6. **Docker Desktop for Windows:** If you already have the latest Docker Desktop, configure it in the General Settings to use the WSL2-based engine.
 Otherwise install the latest Docker Desktop for Windows and select the WSL2-based engine (not legacy Hyper-V) when installing.
 Install via Chocolatey with `choco install docker-desktop` or it can be downloaded from [desktop.docker.com](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).
 Start Docker.
 It may prompt you to log out and log in again, or reboot.
-    7. Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now `docker` commands will be available from within your WSL2 distro).
+    7. Go to Docker Desktop’s *Settings* → *Resources* → *WSL integration* → *enable integration for your distro*.
+Now `docker` commands will be available from within your WSL2 distro.
     8. Double-check in PowerShell: `wsl -l -v` should show three distros, and your Ubuntu should be the default.
 All three should be WSL version 2.
     9. Double-check in Ubuntu (or your distro): `echo $CAROOT` should show something like `/mnt/c/Users/<you>/AppData/Local/mkcert`
     10. Check that Docker is working inside Ubuntu (or your distro): `docker ps`